VunkLai/aws-sdk-declarative/README.md

-# aws-sdk-declarative
-AWS SDK Declarative
+# AWS SDK Declarative

+A declarative and easy-to-use interface.

+Practice `attrs`.